prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/key-concepts/general-structure/index.md

 {{< figure src="document-version-flow.svg" class="float-right" title="DocumentVersions in the Information Flow" numbered="true" lightbox="true" width="400">}}

 Typically, information is flowing through the process.
-It is created somewhere, passed on to someone else and is used there to create other information blockes.
+It is created somewhere, passed on to someone else and is used there to create other information blocks.
 To make these information flows traceable each peace of information must be indentifiable and must have a change indicator.
 In the VEC this is done by the
 {{< vec-class DocumentVersion >}}.
-In order to preserve this tracability along the process, the assignment of information pieces to its original
+In order to preserve this traceability along the process, the assignment of information pieces to its original
 {{< vec-class DocumentVersion >}} shall remain unchanged.